Pea Shelling Contest at Freedom Farmers Market

 Educational - develops an informed community whose focus is health, wellness, and holistic development of local community,

-Named by Dr. Gail Myers, co-founder of FTG, because of inspiration from the work of Fannie Lou Hamer's Freedom Farm, the Freedom Farmers' Market supports the idea of freedom to choose affordable local food and freedom to access fresh food grown by Black farmers.
-In addition to a chance to meet some of California's Black farmers, at the marketplace you can join in the Crowder pea shell off, healthy soul food demos, enjoy the sounds of R&B -Jazz & Blues, free bread, books, and lots of black cultural expressions.
+The Freedom Farmers' Market was named by Dr. Gail Myers, co-founder of FTG, because of inspiration from the work of Fannie Lou Hamer's Freedom Farm, the Freedom Farmers' Market supports the idea of freedom to choose affordable local food and freedom to access fresh food grown by Black farmers.
+In addition to a chance to meet some of California's Black farmers, at the marketplace you can return to experience our market events; the Crowder pea shell off, watermelon eating, sweet potato pie tasting, healthy soul food demos and enjoy the sounds of R&B -Jazz & Blues, play checkers, chess and build community.